Pink Salt Recipe with Baking Soda – The Morning Ritual Moms Swear By

 A friend recently asked me, “Do you really drink that every morning?”
 I sent her this homemade Mounjaro recipe with pink salt and she laughed — “Oh, so you’re serious-serious.”
 Yep.
 Just like I’m serious about using leftovers wisely.
 (If you are too, try our leftover roast beef lettuce wraps — Jackson’s current lunchbox favorite.)

-s acts?
+These little wellness acts?
 They add up.
 Not in dramatic before-after photos, but in real-life ways: better mornings, easier afternoons, and one less thing to overthink.

 And that’s why I keep coming back to this pink salt recipe with baking soda.
 It’s not about doing more.
 It’s about doing what feels right.